Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

 We now introduce a slightly modified variant of the standard Sinkhorn algorithm, derive an iteration bound and make a comparison with the auction algorithm.
-We emphasize that this modification is primarily made to facilitate theoretical study of the algorithm and do not advocate its merits in an actual implementation (cf.~Remark \ref{rem:ComparisonSinkhornAsynchronous}).
+We emphasize that this modification is primarily made to facilitate theoretical study of the algorithm and to understand why convergence becomes slow as $\veps \to 0$.
+We do not advocate its merits in an actual implementation.